ritikkanotra/ritikkanotra/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+💡 &nbsp;&nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 🎓 &nbsp;I'm currently a senior and pursuing Bachelor of Technology in Computer Science and Engineering.\
 🌱 &nbsp;I'm an Android Developer and looking forward to learn and solve real life problems using my skills and creativity.\
 ✍️ &nbsp;I practice Competitive Programming to hone my problem solving skills.\